FranLegon/pejelagarto-translator/tts/TTS_README.md

 This directory contains a complete, self-contained Golang implementation for executing the Piper Text-to-Speech binary.

+## ⚠️ IMPORTANT: Portuguese Language Required

+**This application is configured for Brazilian Portuguese (pt_BR) only.** The text preprocessing logic filters and optimizes text specifically for Portuguese pronunciation:

+- ✅ **Required:** Brazilian Portuguese voice model (`pt_BR-faber-medium.onnx`)
+- ✅ **Automatic:** Removes non-Portuguese characters
+- ✅ **Automatic:** Limits consonant clusters to 2 for better pronunciation
+- ⚠️ **Not compatible:** English or other language models without modifying `preprocessTextForTTS()` function

+**If you need a different language:** Follow the "Alternative Voice Models" section and modify the preprocessing function accordingly.

+---

 ## Overview

 The TTS functionality provides a simple Go function to convert text to speech using the [Piper TTS](https://github.com/rhasspy/piper) engine.
 The implementation follows best practices for external process execution, error handling, and temporary file management.